shano-shanmugalingm/TenPinBowling/README.md

 1. Considered it to be a console based application
 2. Wrote comprehensive Integration Test to cover scenarios.
 Hence, did not write unit tests per each class.
 However, I have added unit tests to test certain classes.
-3. Built the system with the mindset that it can return current score in real world, instead of waiting till the game finishes to calculate score.
+3. Built the system with the mindset that it can return current score in real time, instead of waiting till the game finishes to calculate score.

 ## How to